Stocks Retreat After Dow Crosses 26000 Milestone

 Japanese stocks rebounded from Monday's selloff, with the Nikkei up 1%, a fresh 26-year high.
 In China, the Shanghai Composite gained 0.8%, rallying from downbeat trading Monday and the South Korea Kospi rose 0.7%, its third consecutive day of gains.

-Write to Corrie Driebusch at corrie.driebusch@wsj.com, Michael Wursthorn at Michael.Wursthorn@wsj.com and David Hodari at David.Hodari@dowjones.com
+Write to Michael Wursthorn at Michael.Wursthorn@wsj.com, Corrie Driebusch at corrie.driebusch@wsj.com and David Hodari at David.Hodari@dowjones.com

 (END) Dow Jones Newswires